HackThisSite/BlueElephant/README.md

 ------------------
  Blue Elephant is designed to be used by high performance web servers leveraging FastCGI (typically via php-fpm) to scale extremely well.
-The framework also has very lightweight foot print, which is critical for speed and memory overhead in most scripting languages.
+The framework also has a very lightweight foot print, which is critical for speed and memory overhead in most scripting languages.

 Why no model system?